Configure a Linux Python app for Azure App Service

 ModuleNotFoundError when app starts

-If you see an error like ModuleNotFoundError: No module named 'example', then Python couldn't find one or more of your modules when the application started.
+If you see an error like ModuleNotFoundError: No module named 'example', Python couldn't find one or more of your modules when the application started.
 This error most often occurs if you deploy your virtual environment with your code.
 Virtual environments aren't portable, so a virtual environment shouldn't be deployed with your application code.
 Instead, let Oryx create a virtual environment and install your packages on the web app by creating an app setting, SCM_DO_BUILD_DURING_DEPLOYMENT, and setting it to 1.
-This setting will force Oryx to install your packages whenever you deploy to App Service.
+This setting forces Oryx to install your packages whenever you deploy to App Service.
 For more information, see this article on virtual environment portability.

 Database is locked